It’s Alcohol Awareness Week, running from 16-22 November 2020 and the theme this year is ‘Alcohol and Mental Health.’

 Anxiety, stress or worry are the most common reasons given for drinking.

-1 in 10 (41%) drinkers reporting this as a reason for drinking at least once in the past six months.
+1 in 10 (41%) drinkers reported this as a reason for drinking at least once in the past six months.
 Struggles with mental health led many to drink alcohol.
 Drinking actually worsens mental health for 1 in 10 drinkers (44%).

-Negative impacts on mental wellbeing as a result of drinking at least once in the past 6 months:
+Negative impacts on mental well-being as a result of drinking at least once in the past 6 months:

 Feeling anxious, stressed or worried (30%)

 Waking during the night or not sleeping well (35%)

 This close, two-way link between alcohol and mental health is the reason that this year’s Alcohol Awareness Week – run by Alcohol Change UK – is focusing on alcohol and mental health.

 Over 4,000 community groups across the UK will be taking part in this year’s Alcohol Awareness Week to raise awareness of the link between alcohol and mental health.

 The impact according to this survey is greatest on BAME, young people, and parents of under-18s